vivocha/appointments-scheduler-docs/README.md

 Get a specific Calendar in JSON.

-If `format` query parameter is used and set to `iCal`, then the Calendar will be returned in iCal format, including the not already coompleted appointments set in the specified dates interval.
+If `format` query parameter is used and set to `ical`, then the Calendar will be returned in iCalendar format, including the not already completed appointments set in the specified dates interval.

 Available query parameters are: